Atherstone Town F.C.: History

 Division One Midlands was renamed Division One Central in 2010, and Atherstone were relegated back to the Midland Alliance at the end of the 2010–11 season after finishing second-from-bottom of the division.
 They suffered a second successive relegation after finishing second-from-bottom of the Midland Alliance the following season, returning to the Premier Division of the Midland Combination.
 When the Combination merged with the Midland Alliance to form the Midland League in 2014, Atherstone were placed in Division One.
+In 2021–22 they were Division One champions, earning promotion to the Premier Division.